michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 :::note
 Side note: you might be wondering, "but what about returning values from tasks?"
 In Rust we can do things like `let some_value = some_future().await;` .
-That's what the "pending" and "ready" return values from our poll function are for, we' re just not doing anything with them in the example.
+That's what the "pending" and "ready" return values from our poll function are for, we're just not doing anything with them in the example.

-In the real world a task, like this might _contain_ some other state machine that it can poll in turn.
+In the real world a task like this might _contain_ some other state machine that it can poll in turn.
 So instead of asking the OS "is this file ready to read", it might ask its child state machine "are _you_ ready to read."
 So in reality most tasks in an event loop are the top level of a Russian nesting doll of state machines.
 We'll see that in more detail when we build it in Rust.